DIY – practicality beats perfection

 Author: RedlightsontheBrain

-Redlightsonthebrain is written by Catherine Hamilton, a retired doctor on behalf of Light Ahead Inc, a Tasmanian-based not-for-profit organisation.
-Light Ahead Inc aims to help people to learn about neurogenerative diseases and the practical, safe and scientifically-based things that may be able to help.
+Redlightsonthebrain is written by Catherine Hamilton, a retired doctor to help people to learn about neurogenerative diseases and the practical, safe and scientifically-based things that can help improve life.
 Part of this is to provide low-cost access to red light devices, hence the DIY instructions on this blog.
-All sales of the Coronet red light device support the work of Light Ahead Inc.